 This game is a family favorite, never gets old, and its small size allows us to easily travel with it.
 One of my favorite things about this game is that it was invented by a child.
 Our game came with the back story, and it’s a great message to share with kids — they are fully capable of designing their own games!
 The game is easily played by children younger than 8, and my then 5-year old loved it.

 My girls are REALLY into cute characters, and these cards are right up their alley.
 Each card is different and they are super creative designs.
 Brosmind is a design studio in Barcelona, Spain, founded by Juan and Alejandro Mingarro and their bright illustrations draw inspiration from street art all over Spain.
+If these are too wild and you want to go classic, get the classic Bicycle Standard playing cards for $4.85.
 These would be a great stocking stuffer.